Is Honey Keto Friendly?

 However, ensure you use keto test strips to confirm your carb intake isn’t bumping you off ketosis.

 Keep in mind that ketosis is different for everyone.
-One of the key determining factors of how many grams of carbs you can take without exiting ketosis is your activity level.
+Your activity level is one of the key determining factors of how many grams of carbs you can take without exiting ketosis.

-In fact, athletes can take between 75g and 100g of carbs daily and still maintain ketosis.
+In fact, athletes can take between 75g and 100g of carbs daily and maintain ketosis.

 If you pick honey as your main source of carbohydrates, you can take as many as four tablespoons (65g) if you’re highly active.